 We have to make sure that the baseline throughput is reproducible.
 This is done by measuring the throughput many times consecutively and observe the variance in the results.
 Computer systems are extremely complicated and one cannot expect the same exact measurement to occur every time.
 Some small amount of variation is typically acceptable.
 However, this is dependent on the program and platform under consideration.
 This leads to something called statistical performance evaluation.

-Now I don’t want to get into all math of performance evaluation because it can get real ugly real fast.
+Now I don’t want to get into all the math of performance evaluation because it can get real ugly real fast.
 We don’t have to, anyway, for the simple password cracking program.
 I ran the program 15 times consecutively and got the following throughputs in order:

 The smallest observed throughput is 2,689,124, the largest observed throughput is 3,212,000, and the average observed throughput is 2,904,048.
 The fractional part of the throughput can be discarded without loss of accuracy of evaluation since the throughputs are relatively big numbers.
 Notice that the difference between the smallest and largest throughputs is 17%, which is substantial.
 This is due to nondeterminism in the OS and the hardware.
 It’s a common practice that speedup in execution time or throughput is measured with respect to the average (aka arithmetic mean) observed execution time or throughput.
 So from now on, the baseline throughput is considered to be 2,904,048.

 An executable binary is a sequence of instructions together with other information used by the OS to correctly load it and some space to hold constants and initialized and uninitialized static variables.
-Profiling at this level makes difficult to locate hotspots.
+Profiling at this level makes it difficult to locate hotspots.
 At the very least, functions’ names and locations within the binary should be available so that the profiling results can be used at the function granularity.
 Having source line numbers to instructions mapping is even better.
 Such information is called debugging symbols or debugging information.

 If the source code of the program being investigated is available, you can compile it with debugging symbols enabled.
 Otherwise, check whether the author or producer provides separate files for debugging symbols.

 So compile the password cracking program with debugging symbols enabled using your favorite compiler.
 This is usually sufficient for user-level investigation.
 For kernel-level investigation, you would need debugging symbols for the kernel.
-You can check out this blog post on how to install debugging symbols of the Ubuntu kernel.
+You can check out this blog post on how to install the debugging symbols of the Ubuntu kernel.
 I’ve installed these symbols just out of curiosity.
 But you don’t have to do that.
 Without kernel debugging information, VTune will aggregate all kernel code under a single label called something like [vmlinux] because the actual function names are not available.

 If VTune showed you a warning about not finding debugging information or source code files, you can add the directories that contain these files to the search directories as discussed in here.